bednarsky/cemm.slurm.sm/README.md

 1. Copy ```snakejob_conductor.sh``` to the workflow/project root directory.
 2. Go through every line and adapt it according to your setup (e.g., set paths to the log folder and use absolute paths).
 3. Use ```sbatch snakejob_conductor.sh``` to submit the conductor job.
 4. Watch the queue and/or check the .out/.err files for progress.
 A useful script to parse conductor-generated logfiles is `parse_errors.py`.
 This script counts the types of errors & sorts the file paths by them in an easily copy-pasteable way (optimized for snakemake v9).
-It works if your logging directories alyays have the same structure, e.g., you save them in `~/projects/*/results/logs/snake_sbatch/*conductor*.out`
+It works if your logging directories always have the same structure, e.g., you save them in `~/projects/*/results/logs/snake_sbatch/*conductor*.out`

 # ℹ️ Job Information
 The SLURM job's comments contain the `rule` and `wildcard` information and can be accessed using `%.50k` in `squeue`: